Jerome Ceppos: Other work

-Ceppos was consultant with Leading Edge Associates, a management consulting firm in San Jose from 2006 to 2009.
-In 2007 he was Fellow in media ethics at the Markkula Center for Applied Ethics at Santa Clara University.
+From 2006 to 2007, Ceppos was a consultant with Leading Edge Associates, a management consulting firm in San Jose, California.
+In 2007, he was a fellow in media ethics at the Markkula Center for Applied Ethics at Santa Clara University.

 Controversies

 Dark alliance

-Gary Webb was a reporter for The Mercury News.
-Hired in 1987, his year-long investigation of cocaine dealing in Los Angeles was published in The Mercury News in three parts, from August 18–20, 1996 as "Dark Alliance."
-Jerry Ceppos was executive editor of the newspaper.
-Plaudits for the story were followed by criticism from major media outlets such as the New York Times, Washington Post, and Los Angeles Times.
-After initially defending the story, Ceppos commissioned an internal review.
-At the end of March 1997, Ceppos told Webb that he was going to present the internal review findings in a column.
-After discussions with Webb, the column was published on May 11, 1997.
+Gary Webb, a reporter for The Mercury News, was hired in 1987 when Ceppos was executive editor.
+Webb conducted a year-long investigation of cocaine dealing in Los Angeles, which was published in The Mercury News in three segments between August 18 and August 20, 1996, under the title "Dark Alliance."
+Initial praise for the series was followed by criticism from major media outlets, including The New York Times, The Washington Post, and The Los Angeles Times.
+After initially defending the series, Ceppos commissioned an internal review.
+At the end of March 1997, Ceppos told Webb that he was going to publish the internal review findings in a column, which appeared on May 11, 1997.

-Ceppos took personal responsibility for the series and its flaws in his opening sentence, "Few things in life are harder than owning up to one's shortcomings, but I need to tell you about an important case in which I believe that we fell short of my standards for the Mercury News."
-In the column Ceppos continued to defend parts of the article, writing that the series had "solidly documented" that the drug ring described in the series did have connections with the Contras and did sell large quantities of cocaine in inner-city Los Angeles.
+Ceppos took personal responsibility for the series and its flaws in his opening sentence, writing, "Few things in life are harder than owning up to one's shortcomings, but I need to tell you about an important case in which I believe that we fell short of my standards for the Mercury News."
+In the column, Ceppos continued to defend parts of the series, writing that it had "solidly documented" that the drug ring described in the series did have connections with the Contras and sold large quantities of cocaine in inner-city Los Angeles.
 But, Ceppos wrote, the series "did not meet our standards" in four areas.
 1) It presented only one interpretation of conflicting evidence and in one case "did not include information that contradicted a central assertion of the series."
 2) The series' estimates of the money involved was presented as fact instead of an estimate.
 3) The series oversimplified how the crack epidemic grew.
 4) The series "created impressions that were open to misinterpretation" through "imprecise language and graphics."